dNationCloud/kubernetes-monitoring/helpers/FAQ.md

 ```
 Host monitoring definition contains two main sections: `host` and `serviceMonitor`.
 The `host` section simply defines the host IP address.
 The `serviceMonitor` defines [service monitor](https://github.com/prometheus-operator/prometheus-operator/blob/master/Documentation/api.md#servicemonitor)
 CRD endpoint i.e. the host's node exporter port and path.
-Lot of service monitor parameters are pre-configured to simplify host monitoring configuration, if you are interested how, or you want to
+Lot of service monitor parameters are pre-configured to simplify host monitoring configuration.
+If you are interested how or you want to
 override some of these parameters see the `chart/templates/hosts` directory.

 Finally, update your k8s monitoring deployment and apply the host monitoring configuration: